 Long Position: Buy Low, Sell High

-Purchasing assets in a long position are the action of buying shares of asset expecting the value of the asset will increase over time.
+Purchasing assets in a long position is the action of buying shares of an asset expecting the value of the asset will increase over time.
 It is a strategy where the person buys stocks at a low price and sells them at a high price.

 - Mr. X purchases 1000 shares at a closing price of $80 per share, which means 1000 * 80 = 80000.

-The gain of $5000 will be booked by the long position by Mr. X by using Buy low Sell high concept.
+The long position will book the gain of $5000 by Mr. X by using the Buy low Sell high concept.

 Short Position: Sell High, Buy Low

-It is the technique by which investor expects that the value of an asset will decrease for a short duration, perhaps in the next few weeks.
+It is the technique by which investors expect that the value of an asset will decrease for a short duration, perhaps in the next few weeks.
 In this process, the investor borrows the shares from the investment company to sell to another investor.
-Companies have a large number of shares on hand or borrow from other company to provide loan to an investor.
+Companies have many shares on hand or borrow from other companies to provide loans to an investor.
 However, an investor returns the shares they borrow.
-The main intent is to sell the stock at a higher price then buy them back at a lower price lately.
+The main intent is to sell the stock at a higher price and then buy it back at a lower price.

 - It is a hedging tool that reduces the overall market exposure of a portfolio.

 - The investor acquires an arbitrageArbitrageArbitrage in finance means simultaneous purchasing and selling a security in different markets or other exchanges to generate risk-free profit from the security's price difference.
 It involves exploiting market inefficiency to generate profits resulting in different prices to the point where no arbitrage opportunities are left. option through this position.

 - It provides liquidity to the funds and conveniently adjusts the market’s risk.